cool8jay/cool8jay.github.io/_pages/works.md

 ## Books

-Here are some of the books I've translated, laid out in a bilingual format.
+Here are some books I've translated.
+Drawing on the shared experiences of others can better help us discover the answers to problems and the complex reasons behind them.
+Laid out in English and Chinese.

 English Title | Chinese Title | Cover
 --- | --- | ---